ARMmbed/mbed-os-5-docs/docs/reference/technology/mesh/wisun_intro.md

 #### Border router

-You can find an example using the [Nanostack API](https://github.com/ARMmbed/mbed-os/tree/master/features/nanostack/sal-stack-nanostack/nanostack) to biuld a Wi-SUN border router at [nanostack border router](https://github.com/ARMmbed/nanostack-border-router).
+You can find an example using the [Nanostack API](https://github.com/ARMmbed/mbed-os/tree/master/features/nanostack/sal-stack-nanostack/nanostack) to build a Wi-SUN border router at [nanostack border router](https://github.com/ARMmbed/nanostack-border-router).